keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

 ## About this tutorial

 In this tutorial, you will learn how to use the capabilities of Keptn to provide self-healing for an application with feature flags based on the [Unleash feature toggle framework](https://unleash.github.io/).
-Please note that within this tutorial we use the carts microservice (see prerequesits below) which is already prepared to work with feature toggles.
+Please note that within this tutorial we use the carts microservice (see prerequisites below) which is already prepared to work with feature toggles.

 ## Prerequisites